fndomitrovic/update_arcgis_layers/README.md

 ```
 In this query, 26 different tags can retrieve bike lane infrastructure - protected bike lanes, conventional bike lanes, and signed shared bicycle & vehicle lanes.

-In contrast, regional cycle routes can be queried with only one group of tags:
+In contrast, regional cycle routes can be queried with only one line of tags:
 ```python
 regional_routes = """
 [out:json];